Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 - Being on a boat for an extended period of time

-- Due to strong currents, there may be moderate movement on the vessel while navigating (most passengers are not affected)
+- Due to strong currents, there may be movement on the vessel while navigating

 - Please note that Wild Women small ship expeditions are not 100% Wild Women exclusive or women-only.
-Staff, crew and fellow passengers on the Ocean Endeavour will be co-ed
+Staff, crew and fellow passengers on the Ocean Victory will be mixed-gender

 - Physical Rating: Easy (Some physical activity included.
 Trips are the most leisurely with an average of 1-4 hours of physical activity each day.)